Author: Richard Branson

 - The modern definition of leadership is how it is becoming much less about power vested in a single person or role, and more about a collective process in which the authority and power is shared by a group with a shared interest.

-- To stand still today is to go backwards – and quickly!
+- To stand still today is to go backward – and quickly!

 - “Delegation” is handing on the responsibility for a situation together with the authority to resolve it.
 “Relegation” on the other hand is simply pushing a problem away but without including the power to really do anything much about it – except perhaps to shoulder the blame.